Sunday, May 4, 2025

 I put on my poncho for the short commute from the bus stop to the inside of the mall due to how hard it was raining.
 I visited Cinema 1 and another Conspiracy Comics.
 I put on the poncho again and returned to the bus terminal, where I took a 26 bus back to Frank A. Cooke Bus Terminal.

-[NOW: Lime Ridge Mall’s Cinema 1 has since closed.]
+[NOW: Lime Ridge Mall’s Cinema 1 and Conspiracy Comics have since closed.]

 By this point Mother Nature had stopped trying to destroy my camera so I was able to casually wander to Gore Park.
 Despite its name it's actually a pleasant looking park between two streets.
 There's a nice fountain there.
 I worked my way to Tabby's Variety, which used to sell DVDs but no longer.
 I briefly returned downtown.
 I was going to visit Hamilton Centre but the entrance on the side I wanted to go in was fenced off.
 I returned to West Harbour GO Centre.